gotthardp/lorawan-server/doc/Connectors.md

    topic for event messages.
  - **Subscribe QoS** determines reliability of the subscriptions.
  - **Subscribe**, which is a topic to be subscribed.
-It may include broker specific wilcards, e.g. `in/#`.
+It may include broker specific wildcards, e.g. `in/#`.
 The MQTT broker will then send messages with a matching topic to this connector.
  - **Received Topic**, which is a template for parsing the topic of received (subscribed) messages, e.g. `in/{devaddr}`.
 This can be used to retrieve the